Nikola Žigić: Style of play

 Žigić's extreme height predisposes him to an aerial game.
 He is dangerous from set pieces, scoring many headed goals and knocking the ball down for others: when he joined Red Star, the coach set out the team in a 4–3–3 formation, with Žigić at centre-forward and two wingers to feed those strengths.
 He tried to use his physical presence to disrupt opposing defences, both for his own benefit and to draw their attentions away from others.
 Pep Guardiola said in 2009 that Žigić was not easy to defend against, "almost unstoppable" in the air, but the best way would be to keep him as far as possible away from the penalty area.
 Speaking in 2010, Radovan Ćurčić, then assistant manager of the Serbia national team, described him as "the king of air play, he is the finest there is in Europe.
 He possesses the sense of space and movement without the ball and can assist his teammates with headers and set up goal-scoring opportunities."
+Sid Lowe of The Guardian also described him as a "tidy finisher" in 2007.

 As exemplified on his debut for Racing, a performance in which he demonstrated his aerial power, he is capable of playing with his back to goal, and his height was not incompatible with agility.
 He prefers to play not as a lone striker but in partnership with a shorter, speedier, teammate.
 Racing's fitness coach, Javier Miñano, was surprised that Žigić was "well coordinated, to the extent that he doesn't seem so tall when I see him in training."

 He prefers to receive the ball in the air, because he can always beat smaller players in the air but they can take advantage of better acceleration and quicker reactions on the ground.
 According to David Pleat, a major factor in Birmingham's 2011 League Cup win was "telling him to do what he does best and flick the ball on with his head from direct diagonal balls played from both wings".
 Nevertheless, he is technically competent, scoring goals with his feet and providing assists for others.
 A 2009 feature in Mundo Deportivo assessed Žigić as one of those few tall players with a good touch on the ball, and in 2010, German international defender Per Mertesacker described him as "technically a good player and very smart tactically".